NoesisVision/dist-shop/README.md

 # NoesisVision DistShop E-commerce Platform

+**THIS PROJECT IS ENTIRELY AI GENERATED AND IS HERE ONLY FOR THE PURPOSE OF DEMONSTRATING NOESIS ARCHITECTURE VISUALIZATION - PLEASE DO NOT USE ITS CONTENT IN PRODUCTION SYSTEMS!**

 A distributed e-commerce platform built using .NET 9 microservices architecture following Domain-Driven Design (DDD) principles.

 ## Solution Structure